Good Academic Standing

 To remain in good academic standing, students must possess a minimum cumulative grade point average (GPA).
-The minimum cumulative GPA (CGPA) is based on GPA hours at Towson University plus any accepted transfer work as indicated below:
+The minimum cumulative GPA (CGPA) is based on GPA hours at TU plus any accepted transfer work as indicated below:

 Minimum Grade Point Average Required